Expeera/IC-PayPortal/readme.md

 3. Run `dfx start --clean`

+4. Configure the `fiat` canister's owner before deployment, and update Stripe's `secret_key` and PayPal's `client_id` and `client_secret` in the `service.mo` file.
+Follow best security practices to store sensitive information securely.

-4. To deploy on a local network run `dfx deploy --network local`, To deploy on the Internet Computer network run `dfx deploy --nerwork ic`
+5. To deploy on a local network run `dfx deploy --network local`, To deploy on the Internet Computer network run `dfx deploy --nerwork ic`

-5. After deploying the assets canister ID, open `config.mo` file and replace the `frontend Canister Id` with the new canister ID and deploy again.
+6. After deploying the assets canister ID, open `config.mo` file and replace the `frontend Canister Id` with the new assets canister ID and redeploy.

-6. To generate Typescript type `npm run generate:types`
+7. To generate Typescript type `npm run generate:types`

-7. Run `npm run dev`
+8. Run `npm run dev`

-8. To test run `sh test/demo.sh`
+9. To test run `sh test/demo.sh`